Veteran Crisis LineGive Us Feedback

 27. Dated Signed – Type in the date.
 The supervisor should fill in this information when the request has been received from the requester.

 28. Requester Digital Signature – Include the requester digital signature – then forward the document to the supervisor for their digital signature.
-NOTE: If digital signature is missing, the request form will be returned.
+If digital signature is missing, the request form will be returned.

 29. Supervisor Digital Signature – Once the supervisor reviews and verifies the request, they should include their digital signature and send the form to the mail groups listed above.